sagemath/trac_to_gh/Issue 8693.md

 # Issue 8693: QuadraticForm::basis_of_short_vectors may not return an actual basis.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8693

 Original creator: afiori